GodKnowss/GodKnowss.github.io/index.md

 # Welcome to My Website!

-Hi, I'm Michael Tung, an undergraduate student passionate about signal processing, machine learning, and digital design.
+Hi, I'm Michael Tung (MT), an undergraduate student passionate about signal processing, machine learning, and digital design.
 Here, you can find my [CV](cv.md), learn more about my [research](research.html), and get in touch with me on my [contact](contact.md) page.

 ### Recent Work
-- Project 1: RFSoC
+- Project 1: RFSoC and drone detection
-- Project 2: FPGA
+- Project 2: FPGA and microprocessor

 Feel free to explore and reach out!